archgo57/qubits-desktop-bot/README.md

-# 🔔 GAIIN QUBITS - RELEASE - January
+# 🔔 GAIIN QUBITS - RELEASE - 1

 ## 🎯 AI in 2024
 ✅  Generative AI is transforming industries with text, image, and code generation.